JoeVinish/Advance-Statistics/README.md

 # Advance-Statistics
 In this project, a business problem is solved with the help of Advance Statistics tools.
-Skills and Tools Probability, Probability Distribution, Hypothesis Testing and ANOVA
+Skills and Tools used includes Probability, Probability Distribution, Hypothesis Testing and ANOVA

 ## Skills & Tools Covered
 - Probability